onionshare/onionshare/docs/source/features.rst

 People can join the chat room by loading its OnionShare address in Tor Browser.
 The chat room requires JavasScript, so everyone who wants to participate must set their security level to Standard or Safer instead of Safest.

-When someone joins the chat room they get assigned a random name which they can change in the left panel if they want.
+When someone joins the chat room they get assigned a random name.
+They can change their name by typing a new name in the box in the left panel and pressing enter.
 No chat history will get displayed at all, even if others were already chatting in the room, because the chat history isn't saved anywhere.

 .. image:: _static/screenshots/chat-torbrowser.png